Explanation of Telephone Charges

 Federal Excise Tax

 Your bill includes the 3% federal excise tax levied by the federal government that applies to all telecom services, not just local services.
 This tax dates back to 1898 when it was enacted to finance the Spanish-American War.

 State sales tax is imposed on telecom services.

 This prints as “Federal USF Surcharge” on your TMS bill.
 The “Federal Universal Service Charge” (FUSC), also authorized by the FCC, is not part of your local service rate; the charge helps to keep rates affordable for all Americans, regardless of where they live.
 The amount of the FUSC on your monthly bill is based on quarterly Federal Universal Service Fund contributions projections made by the FCC.

-The federal Universal Service Fund assists with the costs of providing “affordable” telecommunications service to low-income individuals and to residents in rural, high-cost areas.
-In addition, Congress has expanded the program to help schools, libraries and rural health care providers obtain leading-edge services, such as high-speed Internet access.
+The federal Universal Service Fund assists with the costs of providing “affordable” telecommunications services to low-income individuals and to residents in rural, high-cost areas.
+In addition, Congress has expanded the program to help schools, libraries, and rural health care providers obtain leading-edge services, such as high-speed Internet access.
 All providers of telecom services contribute to the support of these universal service programs.

 Indiana Universal Service Charge

 This prints as “IN USF Surcharge” on your TMS bill.
 In addition to the federal programs, some states collect fees to support their own universal service programs.
 Like other telecom providers in Indiana, we collect fees for the Indiana Universal Service Fund which is administered by the Indiana Utility Regulatory Commission (IURC).